 “The water goes through the pipes to the waterworks Mom.
 What happens to the leaves that go down there?”

 Onetime also insisted we go the library to get some books out about water pollution – where we learned more about oil spills, farm runoff, and water pollution from factories.
+Check out my amazing list of environmental books by clicking on the picture below.

 With his newfound understandings, Onetime is starting to make all sorts of important connections about the importance of taking care of one of the Earth’s most valuable resources.